globalizejs/globalize/README.md

 different from the typical names and are used only in certain cases.
 </p>
 <p>
-Also, each culture has a set of 'standard' or 'typical' formats.
+Also, each culture has a set of "standard" or "typical" formats.
 For example, in "en-US", when displaying a date in its fullest form, it looks like "Saturday, November 05, 1955".
 Note the non-abbreviated day and month name, the zero padded date, and four digit year.
-So, jquery.global.js expects a certain set of 'standard' formatting strings for dates in the "patterns" property of the "standard" calendar of each culture, that describe specific formats for the culture.
+So, jquery.global.js expects a certain set of "standard" formatting strings for dates in the "patterns" property of the "standard" calendar of each culture, that describe specific formats for the culture.
 The third column shows example values in the neutral English culture "en-US"; see the second table for the meaning tokens used in date formats.